krathalan/apparmor-profiles/README.md

 ### syncthing
 You *will* need to add local changes to allow `syncthing` to access your synced directories.

+### transmission-cli
+You may need to add local changes to allow `transmission-cli` to access your configuration files, if you keep them somewhere other than `~/.config/transmission`.

+This profile assumes you only want to download files to `~/{D,d}ownlads`.

 ### waybar
 You may need to add local changes to allow `waybar` modules to work which I have not tested.
 I have tested the following modules to work: sway/workspaces, sway/mode, sway/window, network, pulseaudio, cpu, clock, tray.